 Patterns of demand are also changing, with Richmond's controversial linked-school admissions policy having been dropped from 2013.
 This change, while benefitting many families who previously had no link, has put additional pressure on the admissions of the more popular local secondaries, which were already highly oversubscribed.
 Catchment areas are shrinking as a result, and many local people are nervous about the impact of the change on their secondary school options.

 The parents who initiated the Turing House proposal envisaged a school that would be firmly rooted in its community, and part of the local family of schools.
-They recognised that South West Twickenham, Fulwell, North Teddington and neighbouring areas wanted and needed another excellent mainstream secondary school; an equivalent to Waldegrave for those seeking a mixed school.
+They recognised that the Middlesex side of Richmond upon Thames, and in particular Fulwell, Hampton Hill, North Teddington and West Twickenham, wanted and needed another excellent mainstream secondary school; an equivalent to Waldegrave for those seeking a mixed school.
 The need identified was for a mixed, non-denominational, academically focussed community school providing a high quality, broad and balanced, inspirational curriculum.

 In the current economic climate every pound spent by the Government must count.
 An inclusive community school, popular with local families, will help to deal with highly unpredictable changes in future demand.
 Richmond Borough has a shortage of land suitable for new schools, but local people want to see any site identified as suitable for a new secondary school put to optimum use in catering for local need.

 Some useful resources: